 - It represents Dhammachakrapravartana (first sermon) as can be seen from the figures on the throne.

-- The panel below the throne depicts a Chakra (wheel) in the centre and a deer on either side with his disciples.
+- The panel below the throne depicts a Chakra (wheel) in the center and a deer on either side with his disciples.

 - Thus, it is the representation of the historic event of Dhammachakrapravartana or the preaching of dhamma.

-- It is the finest example of Sarnath School of sculpture.
+- It is the finest example of the Sarnath School of Sculpture.

 - The hands are shown in Dhammachakrapravartana Mudra.

 - The Ushanisha has circular curled hair.

 - The aim of the sculptures in ancient India had always been to represent the Buddha as a great human being who achieved Nibbana (cessation of anger and hate).

 - The Buddha head from Taxila in the Gandhara region, now in Pakistan, dates back to the second century CE and belongs to the Kushanas period.

 - It shows the hybridized pictorial convention that developed during the Gandhara period.